 What is SafeSearch?

-SafeSearch is a search engine’s optional, internal filter meant to limit explicit search and image results.
-When Covenant Eyes blocking is being used, it will automatically enable and enforce SafeSearch for popular search engines.
+SafeSearch is a search engine’s optional, internal filtering feature that limits explicit search and image results.
+When the Covenant Eyes Filter is being used, it will automatically enable and enforce SafeSearch for popular search engines.

 In My Account, you can select either the Standard Blocking Level or the Strong Blocking Level:

 - Standard Blocking Level: enables and enforces SafeSearch for Google and Bing

 - Strong Blocking Level: enables and enforces SafeSearch for Google, Bing, and Yahoo